AlekOmOm/markdown-server/README.md

-i'll create a simple static web app for serving markdown files using node.js. this solution will parse markdown files and render them as html.
+# simple static web app for serving markdown files

-here's a simple static web app for serving markdown files using node.js:
+-> parsing .md as .html

 ### how it works